Salesforce Sales Cloud

 Adoption-Driven UX & Automation

 Guided flows, validations, and automations are built to support reps in real scenarios — increasing adoption instead of creating friction.
+For Hybrid, agent UX layered into existing rep workflows, not bolted on.

 Step 04